Published 03:37 IST, September 24th 2020

 Advertisement

 “Big Tech has a powerful influence on commerce and our daily lives, warranting significant scrutiny,” Washington state attorney general Bob Ferguson said in a statement on Tuesday.
-“Any effort to abuse that influence for competitive gain calls for vigorous enforcement of antitrust laws.”
+“Any effort to abuse that influence for competitive gain calls for vigorous enforcement of the antitrust laws.”

-A House Judiciary subcommittee has pursued its own bipartisan sweeping investigation of Big Tech’s market dominance. panel’s chairman, Rep. David Cicilline, D-R.I., accused Google in a July hearing of leveraging its dominant search engine to steal ideas and information from or websites, and manipulating its results to drive people to its own digital services to boost profits.
+A House Judiciary subcommittee has pursued its own bipartisan sweeping investigation of Big Tech’s market dominance.
+The panel’s chairman, Rep. David Cicilline, D-R.I., accused Google in a July hearing of leveraging its dominant search engine to steal ideas and information from other websites, and manipulating its results to drive people to its own digital services to boost profits.

 Antitrust regulators in Europe have cracked down on Google in recent years by imposing multibillion-dollar fines and ordering changes to its practices.